MuhammadMillwala/Facial-Emotion-Recognition/README.md

 pip install mtcnn
 ```

-Note: Make sure that the input image is preprocessed to match the input shape of the VGG16 model.

 ### Running the Code

 1. Clone this repository to your local machine.
-2. Run the `dateGeneration` file to generate synthetic date data.
+2. Run the `dateGeneration` file to generate data.
 3. Open `facial_emotion_detection.ipynb` in Jupyter Notebook.
 4. Update the `DATASET_PATH` variable in the second cell of the notebook to point to the location of the generated data.
 5. Run the remaining cells in the notebook to perform facial emotion detection on the generated data.

+Note: Make sure that the input image is preprocessed to match the input shape of the DCNN model.

 ## Results: